ln Command in Linux: Create Symbolic Links

 There are two types of links in Linux/UNIX systems:

 • Hard links.
 You can think of a hard link as an additional name for an existing file.
 Hard links are linking two or more file names with the same inode .
-You can only create hard links for directories and files located on the same filesystem or partition.
+Hard links are for files, and most systems do not allow hard links to directories.
 One file can have one or more hard links.

 • Soft links.
 A symbolic link, also referred to as a soft link, is a type of file that acts as a reference to another file or directory in the file system.
 It is comparable to a shortcut in the Windows operating system, as it allows you to access a file or directory from a different location without creating a copy of it.
 Symbolic links are useful for organizing files, as well as for making it easier to access frequently used files or directories.
 Unlike a hard link, a symbolic link can point to a file or directory on a different partition or filesystem.